 Exhibit 3 shows a genuine Michel Nr.
 IV (small design).
 The writing on top and the “1975-1977” is in pink (not dark red) and it is crisp and clear.
 The same is true for the light blue name of the stamp designer at the bottom.
 The yellow writing at the bottom of the seal is clear and legible.
 The light blue back ground is evenly colored and the red in the seal is colored in a lighter red.

 Exhibit 4 shows a fake Michel Nr IV.
 The writing on the top is less clear and in dark red (as compared to pink in the small originals).
 The light blue name of the designer at the bottom is hardly legible.
 The yellow writing at the bottom of the seal is blurry.
 Overall the light blue back ground is more blotchy and uneven than in the originals.

-Here are the single genuine stamps that are from the Klewitz collection.
+Here are the single genuine stamps that are from the Klewitz collection next to a block of four of the larger design.
 This way one easily see the different sizes:

 When comparing the size of the smaller and larger stamp Nr.
 IV with other Vietnamese stamps issued in 1977 and 1978 it becomes clear that the respective design size is identical to the size of definitive stamps (smaller design) and commemorative stamps (larger design) around that time.
 This means the two different sizes were simply options that had been prepared for the final decision makers in the postal authorities.

-The author would be curious how many genuine stamps are in the possession of SICP membership (write to: firstname.lastname@example.org).
-Of course any resulting tally would be shared with the membership in a future article.
+The author would be curious how many genuine stamps are in the possession of the readership (write using the communication feature of this website).